 There are only two basic prevention techniques.
 Always remember:

-See the list below for practical tips for preventing diaper rash based upon these two guiding principles.
+See the box for practical diapering tips based upon these two guiding principles.

 |

-There are dozens of home remedies and commercial over the counter products available for diaper rash, but most lack scientific evidence for effectiveness.
+There are dozens of home remedies and commercial OTC products available for diaper rash, but most lack scientific evidence for effectiveness.
 However, both zinc oxide ointments and white petrolatum are proven effective agents for treating diaper rash.
 They block irritants from contacting the skin, promote healing, and minimize chances of infection.

 White petrolatum can block the skin too much and cause prickly heat or a skin break down, so we recommend zinc oxide combinations only.
 Corn starch/talc and zinc oxide combination powders are an excellent way to keep the rash from returning once its gone.